Salesforce

 The profile for the Salesforce user must be set to "Minumum Access - Salesforce"

-Error while setting up the Salesforce Connector
+"No more than 10 columns may be specified in lookupPhoneDialogsAdditionalFields" Error while setting up Salesforce Connector

 Problem: When configuring a Salesforce connector, the error message 'No more than 10 columns may be specified in lookupPhoneDialogsAdditionalFields' appears.
 In other scenarios, the error may reference a different lookup.
 This issue often arises when Experlogix Document Automation code is injected into the Contacts object in Salesforce.